 Your first consultation is free, so give us a call or reach out to us online today.

 How Can a Personal Injury Lawyer Help Me After a Dog Bite?

 If you were bitten by a dog, you may be entitled to financial compensation under Georgia law.
 While the amount you can receive will depend on the circumstances of your case, sometimes dog owners have insurance policies that cover these types of injuries.

-For that reason, it’s important to have a personal injury attorney on your side that can work with these companies and either negotiate a settlement or take your case to trial.
+For that reason, it’s important to have an Atlanta personal injury attorney on your side that can work with these companies and either negotiate a settlement or take your case to trial.